wp-plugins/posts-social-shares-count/readme.txt

 * pssc_gplus()
 * pssc_all()

+Note that PHP functions needs to be echoed.

 = Change Log =

+* Version 1.2: Fixed a bug with functions without post ID usage.
-Version 1.1: Fixed a mistake with pssc_all shortcode
+* Version 1.1: Fixed a bug with pssc_all shortcode

 == Installation ==
 1. Go to your admin area and select Plugins -> Add new from the menu.